 While you’re working to solve a challenging business problem, pay particular attention to your cash flow and your cash flow forecast.
 Understanding when your company is at risk for running out of cash in the bank can help you be proactive.
 It’s a lot easier to get a line of credit while your financials still look good and healthy, than when you’re one pay period away from ruin.

 If you’re dealing with a serious issue, it’s easy to start to get tunnel vision.
 You’ll benefit from maintaining a little breathing room for your business as you figure out what to do next.

 9. Use a decision-making framework

-When you’ve gathered all the information you need and generated a number of ideas and do some financial modeling, you might still feel uncertain.
-It’s natural—you’re not a fortune teller.
+Once you’ve gathered all the information you need, generated a number of ideas, and done some financial modeling, you might still feel uncertain.
+It’s natural—you’re not a fortune-teller.
 You’re trying to make the best decision you can with the information you have.

 This article offers a really useful approach to making decisions.
 It starts with putting your options into a matrix like this one:

 Use this sort of framework to put everything you’ve learned out on the table.
-If you’re working with a bigger team, this sort of exercise can also bring people to the table so they feel some ownership over the outcome.
+If you’re working with a bigger team, this sort of exercise can also bring the rest of your team to the table so they feel some ownership over the outcome.